logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jupyter/spark_notebook.md

 ## Step 3 (Optional): Configure spark properties

-Next step is to configure the Spark properties to be used in Jupyter, Click `edit configuration` to get to the configuration page and select `Spark`.
+Next step is to configure the Ray properties to be used in Jupyter, Click `edit configuration` to get to the configuration page and select `Ray`.

 ### Resource and compute